gambitproject/gambit/doc/build.rst

 -------------------------------------

-Gambit requires wxWidgets version 2.8.0 or higher for the graphical interface.
+Gambit requires wxWidgets version 2.8.0 or higher for the graphical interface, although 2.9.5 or higher is recommended.
 See the wxWidgets website at `<http://www.wxwidgets.org>`_ to download this if you need it.
 Packages of this should be available for most Un*x users through their package managers (apt or rpm).
 Note that you'll need the appropriate -dev package for wxWidgets to get the header files needed to build Gambit.

-The current recommended versions of wxWidgets are 2.9.4 for Windows and Linux, and 2.8.12 for Mac OS X.  There is a bug in the 2.9.x series of wxWidgets which affects drag-and-drop operations, and therefore makes the graphical interface essentially useless.

-Un*x users, please note that Gambit at this time only supports the GTK port of wxWidgets, and not the Motif/Lesstif or the Universal ports.
+Un*x users, please note that Gambit at this time only supports the GTK port of wxWidgets.
-Neither of the latter ports support drag-and-drop features, which are heavily used in the graphical interface.

 If wxWidgets it isn't installed in a standard place (e.g., /usr or /usr/local), you'll need to tell configure where to find it with the